-The grassland and arable habitat provides habitat for ground-nesting birds, including up to three lapwing and five skylark territories.
+The grassland and arable fields provide habitat for ground-nesting birds, including up to three lapwing and five skylark territories.
 The enhancement measures carried out within the large mitigation field and farmland bird mitigation area will mitigate these impacts, as will the proposed sympathetic grassland management within and around the solar arrays.

-The mitigation adjacent to the river is an open area of grazed floodplain rush pasture which will be heavily grazed/cut over winter to create suitable habitat for at least three pairs of breeding lapwing.
+The mitigation adjacent to the river is an open area of grazed floodplain rush pasture which will be heavily grazed/cut over winter to create suitable sward height and habitat for at least three pairs of breeding lapwing.